 In this case, the new cast function will be added to your configuration.

 If a new default cast function is added on the Console, it will be available in the Cast Function section when you visit the Design area (even if it is not yet stored on your git provider in your fastdata-config.json).
 When you save the configuration it will be stored in the configuration file.

 In this case, although a default cast function has been deleted from which Console generates, it will still be available in your configuration (e.g.: Console remove “defaultCastUnitTimestampToISOString”).
 Let's see an example:

 - Default cast functions as seen in your project

 - Default cast functions generated for new projects

-As you can see, in your project you keep going to be able to use all the default cast functions, although defaultCastUnitTimestampToISOString, in our example, is no more supported.
+As you can see, in your project you are still able to use all the default cast functions, although defaultCastUnitTimestampToISOString, in our example, is no longer supported.
 If you create a new project, this default cast function will not be provided instead.